Philosophy of religion: Ultimate reality

 Different religions have different ideas about ultimate reality, its source or ground (or lack thereof) and also about what is the "Maximal Greatness".
 Paul Tillich's concept of 'Ultimate Concern' and Rudolf Otto's 'Idea of the Holy' are concepts which point to concerns about the ultimate or highest truth which most religious philosophies deal with in some way.
 One of the main differences among religions is whether the ultimate reality is a personal god or an impersonal reality.

 In Western religions, various forms of theism are the most common conceptions, while in Eastern religions, there are theistic and also various non-theistic conceptions of the Ultimate.
-Theistic vs non-theistic is a common way of sorting the different types of religions.
+Theistic versus non-theistic is a common way of sorting the different types of religions.

 There are also several philosophical positions with regard to the existence of God that one might take including various forms of theism (such as monotheism and polytheism), agnosticism and different forms of atheism.